NGN Case Studies: Train Clinical Judgment with Adaptive Practice

 How is partial-credit scoring different from traditional SATA?

-Traditional SATA items were all-or-nothing—miss one option and you get zero points.
-NGN partial-credit scoring gives you +1 for each correct selection and -1 for each incorrect selection.
-This means partial knowledge is recognized.
-If you correctly identify 4 of 5 correct options and avoid wrong ones, you earn points rather than failing the entire item.
+Older standalone SATA practice was often taught as all-or-nothing—miss one option and you score zero.
+NGN multiple-response items can use partial-credit scoring instead: a common plus/minus rule gives +1 for each correct selection and −1 for each incorrect selection, though the exact rule depends on the item.
+This means partial knowledge is recognized—if you correctly identify 4 of 5 correct options and avoid wrong ones, you can earn points rather than failing the entire item.

 What's the hardest part of NGN case studies?